Drivers and Hire

 But if you’re questioning whether you’ll get value for money roof down time from your convertible hire, well chances are between November & March you almost certainly will – just remember to wear the sun hats and sun block though!

 Hey come on dude, be a bit more secure in your manhood.
 If you need some more reasoned justification, read this article.
-Of course, if you’re really struggling, you can always keep the roof up and your shades on until you’re sure you’re well out of civilisation….but we quite understand if you take either the MG BGT or Alfa 156 V6 sir.
+Of course, if you’re really struggling, you can always keep the roof up and your shades on until you’re sure you’re well out of civilisation….but we quite understand if you take either MG BGT or Mercedes SEC coupes, or the Alfa 156 or Daimler Six saloons sir.

 OK we're coming, what next?